Learn how to make the easiest classic dutch oven chuck pot roast recipe baked in an oven for a Sunday pot roast meal.

 This helps to develop the rich flavor you can not get any other way.

 What is the Best Meat for Pot Roast

 When selecting the best cut of meat for a juicy pot roast, the tougher the cut, the better the pot roast.
 Tough cuts of meat have the toughest connective tissue.
-When cooked at a low temperature, the tissue breaks down, resulting in tender bites of beef.
+The tissue breaks down when cooked at a low temperature, resulting in tender beef bites.

 Options such as chuck roast, shoulder steak, boneless beef chuck roast, chuck shoulder roast, beef chuck arm, rump roast, or bottom round roast will all work for making a delicious oven-baked roast.

-But, for a good pot roast recipe, use the boneless chuck roast.
+But, for the best dutch oven pot roast recipe, use the boneless chuck roast.
 It is generally one of the inexpensive cuts of beef and has exceptional marbling.
 Once baked in the oven, it is a juicy and tender roast.